Big Bill Broonzy: 1920s

 After arriving in Chicago, Broonzy switched from fiddle to guitar.
 He learned to play the guitar from the veteran minstrel and medicine show performer Papa Charlie Jackson, who began recording for Paramount Records in 1924.
 Through the 1920s Broonzy worked at a string of odd jobs, including Pullman porter, cook, foundry worker and custodian, to supplement his income, but his main interest was music.
 He played regularly at rent parties and social gatherings, steadily improving his guitar playing.
 During this time he wrote one of his signature tunes, a solo guitar piece called "Saturday Night Rub".

 Thanks to his association with Jackson, Broonzy was able to get an audition with Paramount executive J. Mayo Williams.
 His initial test recordings, made with his friend John Thomas on vocals, were rejected, but Broonzy persisted, and his second try, a few months later, was more successful.
-His first record, "Big Bill's Blues", backed with "House Rent Stomp", credited to Big Bill and Thomps (Paramount 12656), was released in 1927.
+His first record, "House Rent Stomp", backed with "Big Bill Blues", credited to Big Bill and Thomps (Paramount 12656), was released in 1927.
 Although the recording was not well received, Paramount retained its new talent and in the next few years released more records by Big Bill and Thomas.
 The records sold poorly.
 Reviewers considered his style immature and derivative.